Last Mile Delivery Statistics: Key Trends & Insights for 2026

 Negative feedback spreads fast.
 Almost half of Gen Z and millennial customers use social platforms to highlight poor delivery experiences, directly impacting brand reputation.
 (Source)

-14. Last-mile delivery software market to hit $3.03 billion in 2025
+14. The last-mile delivery software market is projected to hit $3.03 billion in 2025

-16. 79% of consumers expect free return shipping
+16. 79% of consumers expect free return shipping from online retailers

 Returns are integral to e-commerce, and offering free returns is becoming a standard industry practice.
 Last-mile logistics providers must develop efficient reverse logistics capabilities to ensure seamless returns and exchanges.
 (Source)

-17. 30-35% of the delivery cost is tied to the last-mile segment
+17. 30–35% of total delivery spend is tied directly to the last-mile segment

 In many cases, the final mile accounts for a third of total delivery spend.
 Businesses are under pressure to deliver cost-effective, scalable, and responsive last-mile delivery services.
+Understanding logistics costs at every stage is essential for building a profitable operation.

 Customer service now encompasses every touchpoint, including delivery.
 Prompt deliveries, accurate tracking, and smooth returns all impact how customers perceive service quality.
 (Source)